Translate

 The Old House

-It was an old Victorian mansion, nestled at the edge of the woods, far from the rest of the town.
+It was an old Victorian mansion, nestled at the edge of the woods, far from the rest of town.
 Alice and Mark bought it for a bargain, thrilled at the idea of renovating the grand old place and making it their own.
-Sure, it was a bit run-down, but it had character — high ceilings, ornate banisters, and a sprawling, overgrown garden that had long been forgotten by time.
+Sure, it was a bit run-down, but it had character—high ceilings, ornate banisters, and a sprawling, overgrown garden that had long been forgotten by human hands.

 The first night they moved in, the house was still.
-The air inside was musty, thick with dust that hadn’t been disturbed for years.
+The air inside was musty, and rooms were thick with dust that hadn’t been disturbed for years.
 The house creaked and groaned, but it felt like home in a way that their previous apartment never had.

 But the next morning, something had changed.

 It was Alice who noticed it first.
-As she wandered through the hallway to make coffee, she saw a door that hadn’t been there the night before.
-It was plain, unremarkable, and yet she was certain it hadn’t existed when they’d done their walkthrough.
+As she wandered through the main hallway to the kitchen to make breakfast, she saw a door that hadn’t been there before.
+It was plain, unremarkable, and yet she was certain it hadn’t existed when they’d done their walkthroughs.
 Curious, she opened it.

 Behind the door was a new room.
-A small study, lined with bookshelves filled with dusty old volumes, and a mahogany desk facing a large window that looked out into the woods.
+A study, lined with bookshelves filled with dusty old volumes, and a mahogany desk facing a large window that looked out into the woods.
 She stared at it, puzzled.
-They had toured the house a dozen times before buying it — there had been no study, and certainly not one like this.
+They had toured the house a couple of times before buying it—there had been no study, and certainly no room like this.

 “Mark,” she called out, her voice tinged with confusion.